 We also have a guide to the best Boxer puppy food.

 Because Boxers have sensitive stomachs, it is recommended that you avoid food like grains that may cause aggravation.
 It is best to consult with your vet to have your dog tested for allergies or food sensitivities.

 Perhaps our guide to feeding Boxers with sensitive stomachs will be useful.

 Boxer dog lifespan

-How do these health concerns affect the Boxer dog lifespan?
+How do these health concerns affect the Boxer lifespan?

 A compilation of breed longevity data gathered by Dr Kelly Cassidy in 2007/08 included 2112 Boxer dogs.

 On average they lived for 8.81 years, although the results from the most recent surveys seem to show a trend towards living longer.
-One study from 2013 giving the average at 10 years.
+In fact, one study from 2013 claimed the average Boxer dog lifespan as 10 years.

 Boxer dog life expectancy doesn’t compare very well with other breeds of the same size, probably owing to the high incidence of inheritable health problems in the breed.